soundpress/RulesOfNYC/docs/c07/index.rst

 Equipment.
 "Equipment" shall mean all implements used in the operation of the intermodal solid waste container facility, including but not limited to motor-driven machinery.

 Intermodal container.
-"Intermodal container" shall mean a container meeting the specification requirements of § 4-43 of this subchapter that is used for the transport of solid waste to or from an intermodal solid waste container facility.
+"Intermodal container" shall mean a container meeting the specification requirements of 16 RCNY § 4-43 that is used for the transport of solid waste to or from an intermodal solid waste container facility.

 Intermodal solid waste container facility.
 "Intermodal solid waste container facility" shall mean a facility or premises served by rail or vessel at which intermodal containers are transferred from transport vehicle to transport vehicle for the purpose of consolidating intermodal containers for shipment by rail or vessel to an authorized disposal or treatment facility, where the contents of each container remain in their closed containers during the transfer between transport vehicles, and storage remains incidental to transport at the location where the containers are consolidated.